-In the earlier example, the CAGR was calculated with the closing NAV as Rs15.
-However, if an exit load of 1 percent was applicable, then you will receive only 99 percent of Rs15 i.e. Rs14.85 on re-purchase.
+In the earlier example, the CAGR was calculated with the closing NAV as Rs.
+15. However, if an exit load of 1 percent was applicable, then you will receive only 99 percent of Rs.
+15 i.e. Rs.
+14.85 on repurchase.
 Thus, your return as investor would be lower than the scheme returns.

-Similarly, if the original investment had suffered an entry load of 2 percent, you would have bought the units at 102 percent of Rs10 i.e. Rs10.20.
+Similarly, if the original investment had suffered an entry load of 2 percent, you would have bought the units at 102 percent of Rs.
+10 i.e. Rs.
+10.20.
 This would have brought down the returns.
 (Fortunately for the investor, entry load is no longer permitted).

-Loads thus drag the investor's return below the scheme return.

-Chapter6 discussed the role of taxes.
-This again can pull down the investor's post-tax returns.
+Loads thus drag down the investor's return below the scheme return.
+Even taxes can pull down the investor's post-tax returns.